The data controller for your data

 Your information is not processed outside of the European Economic Area.

-Depending on the lawful basis for processing your information you may have the following rights:
+Depending on the lawful basis for processing your information you may have the right to:

-- A right to a copy of data held about you, an explanation for its processing and who it has been shared with – this right applies to data processed under any lawful basis
+- a copy of data held about you, an explanation for its processing and who it has been shared with – this right applies to data processed under any lawful basis

-- A right to rectification (correction) of data which is demonstrably wrong – this right applies to data processed under any lawful
+- rectification (correction) of data which is demonstrably wrong – this right applies to data processed under any lawful basis

-- A right to restrict processing – this right applies if it has been shown that there is no lawful basis for processing your data, but you wish it to be retained
+- restrict processing – this right applies if it has been shown that there is no lawful basis for processing your data, but you wish it to be retained

-- A right to object to processing – this right does not apply where the council is under a legal duty to process your data, but can be used where you dispute that there is a lawful basis to process your data until the council can demonstrate what basis exists
+- object to processing – this right does not apply where the council is under a legal duty to process your data, but can be used where you dispute that there is a lawful basis to process your data until the council can demonstrate what basis exists

-- A right to erasure – this applies where there is no longer a lawful basis to retain your data
+- erasure – applicable only in circumstances where there is no longer a lawful basis to retain your data

-- A right to object to automated decision making – this right is applicable under all lawful bases for processing
+- object to automated decision making – this right is applicable under all lawful bases for processing

 How to get advice or make a complaint